PaulineGB/datascientest-theme-park/README.md

 Building a Spring Boot application with github actions

+This is a demo app to pratice DevOps.

 # For tech staff

 ## Copy the git repo in your machine